shmh40/detectreeRGB/README.md

 ├── bayesian_opt
 |   |
 │   └── bo             <- Notebook to carry out Bayesian optimisation on the parameters of the ITCfast algorithm
+|                         and script to run and evaluate ITCfast with the suggested parameters.
 |
 ├── models             <- Notebooks to train and test models
 |   |